Nassau - Where Luxury and Poverty Meet

 Being only 290 km / 180 miles away from Miami, Florida, Nassau, the capital of the Bahamas is a popular vacation destination for Americans....

 Being only 290 km / 180 miles away from Miami, Florida, Nassau, the capital of the Bahamas is a popular vacation destination for Americans.
-Beautiful beaches with turquoise blue water, a pleasant tropical weather, a large variety of entertainment options such as a mega-resort and casino Atlantis or a shopping row with luxury brands along Bay Street make Nassau very appealing and attractive for tourists.
+Beautiful beaches with turquoise blue water, pleasant tropical weather, and a large variety of entertainment options such as a mega-resort and casino Atlantis or a shopping row with luxury brands along Bay Street make Nassau very appealing and attractive for tourists.
 People call it a paradise, and there is even an island with the same name across the harbour from Nassau.
-However, there is another side of Nassau - the one with a deep poverty, squalor and safety concerns should you walk a few blocks away from popular tourist traps.
+However, there is another side of Nassau - the one with deep poverty, squalor and safety concerns should you walk a few blocks away from popular tourist traps.

 Nassau invites cruise ship passengers to the city.

 With only 6-7 hours in the port, there are not many options regular tourists are left with.
-Probably the easiest and the most popular one is to go shopping along Bay Street - from cheap 'Made in China' souvenirs that look exactly the same everywhere in the world to local hand-made stuff.
+Probably the easiest and the most popular one is to go shopping along Bay Street - from cheap 'Made in China' souvenirs that look exactly the same everywhere in the world to local handmade stuff.

-Nassau used to be a colony of the British Empire for almost 300 years and preserved quite a few examples of the British colonial architecture.
+Nassau used to be a colony of the British Empire for almost 300 years and preserved quite a few examples of British colonial architecture.

 This post office box is identical to the ones in the United Kingdom.